-Would you emphasize a chameleonic ability to tackle every style regardless of the degree of difficulty?
-Would you harp on the possession a universal tone capable of removing all doubt about who’s responsible for the sounds coming out of your speakers?
+Would you emphasize the ability to tackle every style regardless of difficulty?
+Would you harp on the possession a universal tone capable of removing all doubt as to who’s responsible for the sounds coming out of your speakers?
 Or, would you be willing to forgive a few technical gaffes here and there in favor of someone that more than made up for them with unrivaled passion and panache?

 While each of them are important, they all serve as tiny pieces to a much larger puzzle.

 Any guitarist worth their salt would agree, because mastering the instrument should be a lifelong commitment requiring the pupil to withstand whatever obstacles come their way.
-The process is never-ending and the player must never succumb to the inevitable frustration that comes with trying to make an age-old medium sound new again.
+The process is never-ending and the player must not succumb to the inevitable frustration that comes with trying to make an age-old medium sound new again.

 Take Adrian Belew, for instance, the ex-King Crimson guitarist and eternal six-string innovator for whom complacency is not an option.
 As proud as he is of the statements he and Crimson made from 1981-2009, he continues to plug away in pursuit of his next great project.

 He told me all about those projects and more during our 20-minute conversation to promote his upcoming “Adrian Belew Power Trio” performance at Buffalo’s Tralf Music Hall on Oct.
 30.